flatpak/flatpak-docs/docs/extension.rst

 A few related extension properties can be found in application or runtime manifests.
 These are:

-- ``inherit-extensions`` can be used to specify an extra set of extensions having an extension point in the parent runtime or base that is inherited in the application.
+- ``inherit-extensions`` can be used to specify an extra set of extension points or extensions from the parent runtime or base that is inherited into the application or the current runtime.
 This for example, can be used to inherit i386 graphics drivers ``org.freedesktop.Platform.GL32`` or ffmpeg ``org.freedesktop.Platform.ffmpeg-full`` in any application that uses the ``org.freedesktop.Platform`` runtime or a child runtime of it.

 .. code-block:: yaml